The Bar Council of India (BCI): AIBE 21 Exam, Eligibility, Legal Regulations

 The Bar Council of India (BCI) regulates legal education and profession in India as well as aids the state bar councils.
 The key functions of the Bar Council of India (BCI) include the enrollment of advocates, law degree framework, and conducting All India Bar Examination.
 Know all about BCI and its features in this article.

-In India, Legal education and practice is regulated and managed by an authority known as the Bar Council of India (BCI).
-The BCI conducted the AIBE 20 Exam 2025.
+In India, Legal education and practice are regulated and managed by an authority known as the Bar Council of India (BCI).
+The BCI will conduct the AIBE 21 Exam 2026 on June 7, 2026.
 The Bar Council of India (BCI), Delhi, is a constitutional body formed under the Advocates Act, 1961.
-BCI regulates legal education and professional standards in India including directing the state bar councils, standardising law education and course framework at the universities and law colleges in India as well as conducting the All India Bar Examination (AIBE) to grant 'Certificate of Practice' to advocates practicing law in India.
+BCI regulates legal education and professional standards in India, including directing the state bar councils, standardising law education and course framework at the universities and law colleges in India, as well as conducting the All India Bar Examination (AIBE) to grant 'Certificate of Practice' to advocates practicing law in India.
 In this article, we have mentioned features of BCI, the latest news, the bar examination - AIBE, and other details.

 Also Read: Lowest Weightage Topics for AIBE Syllabus: No. of Questions, Best Books & More